THE HPV VACCINE IS CANCER PREVENTION

 HPV is a type of virus that is spread from person to person through skin-to-skin contact.
 There are many different types (strains) of HPV virus that can infect people.
 HPV infections are very common and almost everyone will be infected by some form of HPV in their lifetime.

-Preventing HPV infection is difficult because the infection is very common and most people don't show any symptoms when the are infectious.
+Preventing HPV infection is difficult because the infection is very common and most people don't show any symptoms when there are infectious.
 The best way to prevent HPV infection is to be vaccinated with the HPV vaccine.
 The HPV vaccine prevents infection from nine different strains of HPV that are most commonly associated with cancer.
 The vaccine isn't just about preventing HPV, it's about preventing cancers caused by HPV, too!

-HPV Vaccine
+HPV Protection

 The HPV vaccine is safe and very effective.
 It prevents against nine different types (strains) of HPV that are most commonly associated with HPV-related cancers.